All Hell Breaks Loose When Geraldo Asks Black Fox Pundit When He’s Last Been ‘In the Ghetto’

-A Fox News debate on race and politics went completely off the rails on Thursday after Fox News correspondent-at-large Geraldo Rivera asked fellow network contributor Leo Terrell “when was the last time you were in the ghetto?”
+A Fox News debate on race and politics went completely off the rails on Thursday after Geraldo Rivera asked fellow network contributor Leo Terrell “when was the last time you were in the ghetto?”

 “I wish her the best.
 She seems very idealistic but unrealistic in many regards,” Rivera said about Jones’ positions on policing and crime, prompting Terrell to immediately blast his colleague.